evereverland/2019/journal/2022-04-07-legacy-project.md

 # Legacy Project

-The following text has been extracted from thi link:
+The following text has been extracted from this link:

 https://astralcodexten.substack.com/p/acx-grants-the-second-half